 Why has Taner reallybeen imprisoned?

-These investigations are the most recent attempts to silence the critical voices in Turkey.
-Since the failed coup attempt of July 2016, there are ongoing criminal investigations against approximately 150,000 people.
+Taner’s treatment is one of many recent attempts to silence critical voices in Turkey.
+Since the failed coup attempt of July 2016 there are ongoing criminal investigations against over 150,000 people.

-In the last year, 160 media outlets have been shut down and an estimated 2,500 journalists and other media workers have lost their jobs.
-With more than 130 journalists and others who work in the media behind bars since the attempted coup, Turkey now jails more journalists than any other country.
+In the last year, more than 180 media outlets have been shut down and an estimated 2,500 journalists and other media workers have lost their jobs.
+More than 120 journalists and media workers are imprisoned pending trial.

 Taner, in the words of his family and friends